hyh2804/hyh2804.github.io/contents/publications.md

 [4]Y. Han, Riesz transforms   on Riemannian manifolds, in preparation.

-[3] Y. Han, B. Wang, The Calder\'on-Zygmund inequalities on Riemannian manifolds, in preparation.
+[3] Y. Han, B. Wang, The Calderon-Zygmund inequalities on Riemannian manifolds, in preparation.

 [2] Y. Han, Singularity of mean curvature flow with bounded mean curvature and Morse index, arXiv:2501.05489.